 - About your digital radio

 - Basic operation

-- Radios with a hand-held control head

 - Using function keys to access frequently used features

 - Understanding the radio display

 - Using the menus to access settings and features

 - Understanding the radio indicators

 About your digital radio

 Your digital radio may have some channels programmed as either analog or dual mode.
 Dual mode channels are able to receive both digital and analog calls.